paladp/cs203-S2019-assessment/assessment.md

     and development tools
   * G = Additional development tools configured, in addition to minimum required dependencies and tools
-  * E = Additional development tools configured and able to provide assistance and troubleshooting to other students regarding their own development environment
+  * E = Additional development tools configured and ability to provide assistance and troubleshooting to other individuals regarding their own development environment
 * Running Python programs with `pyenv` and `pipenv`
-  * N = `pyenv` and `pipenv` not installed or setup
+  * N = `pyenv` and `pipenv` not installed
   * I = Unable to run programs with `pyenv` and `pipenv`
   * A = Able to run programs with `pyenv` and `pipenv`
   * G = Able to run programs with `pyenv` and `pipenv` using additional commands and flags as necessary
-  * E = Able to run programs with `pyenv` and `pipenv` using additional commands and flags to streamline workflow, while being able to provide assistance and troubleshooting to other students using `pyenv` and `pipenv`
+  * E = Able to run programs with `pyenv` and `pipenv` using additional commands and flags to streamline workflow, while being able to provide assistance and troubleshooting to other individuals using `pyenv` and `pipenv`
 * Linting Python programs with `pylint` and `flake8`
   * N = `pylint` and `flake8` not installed, setup, or used
   * I = Unable to run `pylint` and `flake8` to lint Python programs
-  * A = Able to run `pylint` and `flake8` to lint Python programs but encounter linting errors
+  * A = Able to run `pylint` and `flake8` to lint Python programs but encounter some linting errors
   * G = Able to run `pylint` and `flake8` to lint Python programs and pass at least one check
   * E = Able to run `pylint` and `flake8` to lint Python programs and pass